-An Application has been received from Dow AgroSciences to amend the Australia New Zealand Food Standards Code (the Code) to approve food derived from a genetically modified (GM), insect-protected, herbicide-tolerant corn, (line 59122).
-Standard 1.5.2 - Food Produced using Gene Technology - requires that GM foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.
+An Application has been received from Monsanto Australia Limited seeking to amend the Australia New Zealand Food Standards Code (the Code) to approve food derived from corn line 88017, a variety that has been genetically modified (GM) for insect-protection and herbicide-tolerance.
+Standard 1.5.2 - Food Produced using Gene Technology, requires that GM foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.